jamieweb/bthub5-devicelist/README.md

 The script works by downloading the homepage of the router control panel, which has a table containing all of the devices connected to the network.

+No form of authentication is required since all of the information needed can be loaded directly from the homepage.
+There is no need to log into with an administrator password.

 Download and output the source HTML of the router control panel homepage.

     curl -s 192.168.1.254